KelvenH/E-Prospector.v2/README.md

    * expand from single crypto-currency to multiple currencies
    * were back-end functionality possible, this could lead to the creation of leagues
    * upgrade shop (out of time!)
+   * improved script - number of if / else statements could be made more efficient if able to work through as loops

 ---